-The California Department of Transportation Caltrans) has prepared this Initial Study (IS) with Proposed Mitigated Negative Declaration (MND) for the proposed Marin State Route (SR) 37 Petaluma River Bridge Project (Project), Marin and Sonoma counties, California, at post mile (PM) 14.50 (see Figure 1-1).
+The California Department of Transportation Caltrans) has prepared this Initial Study (IS) with Mitigated Negative Declaration (MND) for the Marin State Route (SR) 37 Petaluma River Bridge Project (Project), Marin and Sonoma counties, California, at post mile (PM) 14.50 (see Figure 1-1).
 The Project would include rehabilitation of the Petaluma River Bridge (bridge) deck, replacement of the bridge fender system, bridge scour protection, and upgrading the bridge railings to meet current safety standards and maintain the structure in a reliable and serviceable condition.
-Two temporary construction easements would be anticipated during construction.
+One temporary construction easement would be anticipated during construction.
 Additional Project information is provided in Chapter 2.

-As the lead agency under the California Environmental Quality Act (CEQA), Caltrans has prepared this IS/MND, which describes why the Project is being proposed, how the existing environment could be affected by the Project, potential environmental impacts, and proposed Project features, avoidance and minimization measures, and mitigation measures.
+As the lead agency under the California Environmental Quality Act, Caltrans has prepared this IS/MND, which describes why the Project is being proposed, how the existing environment could be affected by the Project, potential environmental impacts, and proposed Project Features, avoidance and minimization measures, and Mitigation Measures.